BMW 8 Series review - Engines, performance and drive

 The entry-level petrol engine is found under the bonnet of the 840i.
-It’s a 3.0-litre turbocharged straight six 316bhp and does without xDrive four-wheel drive; 0-62mph takes 4.9 seconds in the Coupe and 5.3 in the heavier Convertible.
+It’s a 3.0-litre turbocharged straight six, producing 316bhp and does without xDrive four-wheel drive.
+0-62mph takes 5.0s in the Coupe, with the Grand Coupe and Convertible a few tenths slower.

 In this review

 - 1BMW 8 Series reviewBMW's sleek 8 Series flagship is designed to fill a gap between luxury grand touring and sports coupes